lbeitia/dust_charge_distribution/README.md

 Routine for computing the dust charge distribution

-These are the original files from the 2020 version.
+This is the 2022 version, with several updates with respect to the 2020v.

-For this version, dust charges are computed simply from the equilibrium between photoionisation and accretion of ions/electrons.
+For this version, dust charges are computed from the equilibrium between photoionisation and accretion of ions/electrons, but cosmic rays can be included as well.

-Gas composition is currently hardcoded.
+Several ionic species can be introduced via the input_file.

 Stellar spectra already included are: ISRF and Solar.